The Ultimate Guide to St Moritz

 There are several smaller ski areas which are great for beginners.
 These include Languard in Pontresina, Cristins in Silvaplana, Survih in Samedan and Müsella in La Punt.
 Cross-country skiing is also popular and each year the resort hosts the famous Engadin Ski Marathon.
 For more information take a look at our in-depth guide to skiing in St. Moritz.

 Beyond the slopes, there is so much to do from ice skating and ice hockey to curling, spa days and of course shopping.
 For culture vultures, there are several interesting museums and art galleries to discover and a casino for those who enjoy a flutter.
 Discover more top winter activities in St Moritz.

 The resort is particularly well-known for the Cresta Run, a natural ice skeleton racing toboggan track where speeds reach up to 138 km/h.
 The Cresta usually opens just before Christmas and continues for nine weeks until the end of February or early March.
 There are over 30 highly competitive races and riding takes place every day of the season except Christmas day - a great spectator sport.
 To get the adrenaline really flowing, you can experience the world’s only natural bobsleigh track with an experienced bobsleigh pilot at the helm.

 While St. Moritz has plenty of five-star hotels offering supreme luxury there are also a number of chalets offering a similar experience.
 Chesa el Toula with its incredible spa is just one of these with.
 One of the newer properties on the rental market, Chesa Musi, not only has an indoor pool but its own squash court too.

-For something with close proximity to the slopes, Chesa Corvatsch in Surlej is worth considering.
+For something in the centre of Saint Moritz, Apartment City Life is worth considering.
 There are also some fabulous apartments on the edge of Lake St. Moritz such as Apartment Cotschna and Snow White.